The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Fans of cash back credit cards know they’re a great way to earn rewards on your spending while also giving you maximum flexibility in your redemption options.
-But not all cash back credit cards are created equal, and you’ll find a great deal of variety in terms of bonuses, benefits and cash back rates.
+The best cash back credit cards offer a great way to earn rewards on your spending while also giving you maximum flexibility in your redemption options.
+But not all cash back credit cards are created equal, and you’ll find a great deal of variety in terms of welcome bonuses, card benefits and cash back rates.

-Compared to other rewards cards that give you points or miles with varying worth depending on how you redeem them, cash back cards make it easy to know exactly how much you’re getting in return every time you swipe your card.
+Compared to other types of rewards cards that give you points or miles — which have varying values depending on how you redeem rewards — cash back cards make it easy to know exactly how much you’re getting in return every time you swipe your card.

 Flat-rate cash back credit cards

-Pros of flat-rate credit cards
+Pros of flat-rate cash back cards

 - Hassle-free approach to cash back.
 Flat-rate cash back credit cards are simple.
-You don’t have to prioritize these cards for certain purchases in order to activate a certain bonus because you’ll receive the same amount back on every purchase.
+You won’t have to prioritize these cards for certain purchases in order to activate a certain bonus because you’ll receive the same amount back on every purchase.

-Cons of flat-rate credit cards
+Cons of flat-rate cash back cards

 - Reward rates typically don’t exceed 2 percent.
-Most flat-rate credit cards offer 1 percent to 1.5 percent cash back on every purchase, but it’s becoming more common to come across a card that offers 2 percent cash-back.
+Most flat-rate credit cards offer 1 percent to 1.5 percent cash back on every purchase, but it’s becoming more common to come across a card that offers 2 percent cash back.